Current Organizational Status

 Sharia Advisor Review

-Content is reviewed by the relevant madhab specialist on the Sharia Advisory Board; differences across schools are explicitly noted.
+Content is reviewed by the relevant fiqh specialist on the Sharia Advisory Board; topics with multiple valid interpretations in classical fiqh are explicitly noted.

 - 3